WebAssembly/gc/proposals/gc/MVP.md

   - the 1st operand is the `offset` into the segment
   - the 2nd operand is the `size` of the array
   - traps if `offset + size > len($e)`
+  - note: for now, this is _not_ a constant instruction, in order to side-step issues of recursion between binary sections; this restriction will be lifted later

 * `array.get_<sx>? <typeidx>` reads an element from an array
   - `array.get_<sx>? $t : [(ref null $t) i32] -> [t]`